Jon Ronson

-Jon Ronson (born 10 May 1967) is a British-American journalist, author, and filmmaker whose works include Them: Adventures with Extremists (2001), The Men Who Stare at Goats (2004), and The Psychopath Test (2011).
+Jon Ronson (born 10 May 1967) is a British-American journalist, author, and filmmaker.
+He is known for works such as Them: Adventures with Extremists (2001), The Men Who Stare at Goats (2004), and The Psychopath Test (2011).

 He has been described as a gonzo journalist, becoming a faux-naïf character in his stories.
 He produces informal but sceptical investigations of controversial fringe politics and science.
 He has published nine books and his work has appeared in publications such as The Guardian, City Life and Time Out.
 He has made several BBC Television documentary films and two documentary series for Channel 4.

 Early life

 Ronson was born in Cardiff on 10 May 1967.
-He attended Cardiff High School and later worked for CBC Radio in Cardiff before moving to London to study for a media degree at the Polytechnic of Central London.
+He attended Cardiff High School and later worked for CBC Radio in Cardiff, before moving to London to study for a media degree at the Polytechnic of Central London.